 It was an extreme idea that saw the birth of Hemingway’s Fiesta and Woolf’s Orlando, manuscripts that scandalized readers and critics and establishments round the world.

 It was extreme minds that brought forth the notion of democracy, the principle of energy conservation, the arcaneness of quantum mechanics.

-Who but an extremist would dedicate her life to fighting for others less fortunate, all after getting shot in the face by the persecutors she eventually went after?
-To sacrifice one’s entire life to the service of others is no average feat.
+Who but an extremist would dedicate her life to fighting for others less fortunate, all after getting shot in the face?
+(Malala Yousafzai) To sacrifice one’s entire life to the service of others is no average feat.
 It’s an outlier, all the way out there in the far reaches of the human condition.

 So is the ability to win sixteen Grand Slam singles titles, nineteen Grand Slam singles titles, twenty-three, twenty-four, missing very few matches in the process, giving your all to the game and sport.
 Federer, Nadal, Williams, Court, all of them great on account of the extremes they went to.

 And the people who directed movies like Spartacus and Paths Of Glory, Requiem For A Dream, Vertigo, Mirror, Apocalypse Now; the people who played the roles of Ben Sanderson (Leaving Las Vegas), Daniel Plainview (There Will Be Blood), Maggie Fitzgerald (Million Dollar Baby), Stanley Kowalski (A Streetcar Named Desire); the crews who shot epics like Baraka and Blue Planet.

 The people who championed or funded these projects.

 The people who went to the moon, not metaphorically, but the damn moon.